 Non-Electronic Reports - Paper new hire reports may either be faxed or mailed to our New Hire Reporting Center.

-No. Only new hires and re-hires are required to be reported to the New Hire Reporting Center.
+Termination reports are accepted but are not required to be reported to the New Hire Reporting Center.
 However, if the terminated employee had an Income Withholding Order for child support, the termination should be reported to the agency that issued the order.

 Yes, but if you need new W-4 forms, please contact the Internal Revenue Service.

 Use the same FEIN under which the employee's wages are reported.

 No, unless the tribe has accepted the jurisdiction of the state for this purpose.
 There are several ways this can be accomplished.
 For example, a tribe can enter into an agreement with the state for the cooperative delivery of child support enforcement services, including reporting new hires to the State Directory of New Hires (SDNH).
 Under PRWORA, a tribe can operate its own IV-D system pursuant to section 455(f) of the Act.

 You must either report all employees to one state as long as you registered as a multistate employer, or report employees to the state in which they work.